 Flavors fit for the Chinese taste

 People living in Asia have different tastes than people in Western countries.
-To make sure the product fits the Chinese consumers, we encourage you to adjust it.
-Western products might be just fine, too, but think about changing the flavor to suit local tastes to promote and differentiate your product from others.
+To ensure the product fits the Chinese consumers, we encourage you to adjust it.
+Western products might be fine, too, but think about changing the flavor to suit local tastes to promote and differentiate your product from others.
 One-of-a-kind editions of foods can be found only in China, for example, green tea flavor Kit Kat bars, chili Snickers, or vodka with lychee.

-When you begin your journey exporting products to China, remember that it is worth adjusting both the packaging and the product itself to the target consumer.
+When you begin exporting products to China, remember that it is worth adjusting both the packaging and the product to the target consumer.
 A successful trade hugely depends on understanding your country and China’s cultural differences and taking them into account in business.
 Products adjusted specifically for the Chinese market will likely gather more interest, and therefore the manufacturer has a larger chance of gaining success exporting to China.